What the Locals Do in Paris

 Shop Like a Parisian

 Parisians prefer the boisterous atmosphere of bustling street markets to the drab supermarchés.
 Even if you're just buying picnic fixings, you can follow suit.
-For a full listing of Paris's markets, check out the City Hall website at www.paris.fr, but these are some of our faves.
+For a full listing of Paris's markets, check out the city’s website at www.paris.fr/english, but these are some of our faves.

-Le Marché d'Aligre, just off the Rue du Faubourg St-Antoine beyond the Opéra Bastille, dates back to the 18th century.
+Le Marché d'Aligre, just off Rue du Faubourg St-Antoine beyond the Opéra Bastille, dates back to the 18th century.
 Open Tuesday through Sunday, the market has fruit, vegetables, cheese, meat, fish, and poultry, as well as a host of other products.
-The best selection is on the weekend.
-Le Marché Mouffetard, between the Panthéon and the Jardin des Plantes, is a combination of stands and food shops spilling out onto a cobbled pedestrian street.
-Olive oil, chocolates, books, and wine are available, in addition to fruits, veggies, cheese, and meats (Tuesday–Saturday 9 am–6 pm, Sunday 9 am–1 pm, métro: Censier-Dubenton).
+The best selection is on the weekend (Tuesday to Saturday 9 to 1 and 4 to 7, Sunday 9 to 1:30, métro: Ledru-Rollin).
+Le Marché Mouffetard, between the Panthéon and the Jardin des Plantes, is a combination of stands and food shops spilling out onto a cobbled pedestrian Rue Mouffetard (a marketplace of its own with restaurants, cafés, and shops).
+Olive oil, chocolates, books, and wine are available, in addition to produce, cheese, and meats (Tuesday to Saturday 9 am to 6 pm, Sunday 9 am to 1 pm, métro: Censier-Dubenton).

 If flea markets are your thing, Paris has three that can satisfy any bargain hunter.
-Les Puces des Vanves (weekends, 8 am to 7 pm, métro Porte de Vanves; Avenue de le Porte de Vanves and Rue Marc Sangnier) is two in one: in the morning, collectors revel among old furniture, stamps, postcards, and almost everything else imaginable; in the afternoon, merchants of new and vintage clothing take over.
-Les Puces de St-Ouen (Saturday, Sunday, and Monday, 9:30 am to 7 pm, métro Clignancourt), otherwise known as the Clignancourt flea market, is a little more expensive, but a real treasure trove.
-Bypass the noisy stands near the métro in favor of the buildings beyond the elevated highway, where antiques dealers and vintage-clothing boutiques provide a real blast from the past.
-You might not need to buy flowers, but the flower markets are lovely for wandering, and you can cheer up a budget hotel room with a few daisies in a water glass.
-Try one of the Les Marchés aux Fleurs : at Place de la Madeleine (Tuesday to Sunday, 8 am to 7:30 pm), Place des Ternes (Tuesday to Sunday, 8 am to 7:30 pm), or Place Lépine on the Ile de la Cité (Monday to Saturday, 8 am to 7:30 pm, with the bird market Sunday morning).
+Les Puces des Vanves (weekends, 7 am to 7:30 pm, métro: Porte de Vanves; Avenue de le Porte de Vanves and Avenue Marc Sangnier) is two in one: in the morning, collectors revel among old furniture, stamps, postcards, and everything else; in the afternoon, merchants of new and vintage clothing take over.
+Les Puces de St-Ouen (Saturday 9 am to 6 pm, Sunday 10 am to 6 pm, and Monday 10 am to 5 pm, métro: Porte de Clignancourt), otherwise known as the Clignancourt flea market, is a little more expensive, but a real treasure trove.
+Bypass the noisy stands near the métro in favor of the buildings beyond the elevated highway, where antiques dealers and vintage-clothing boutiques set up.
+You might not need to buy flowers, but the flower markets are lovely for wandering.
+Try one of Les Marchés aux Fleurs : at Place de la Madeleine (Monday to Saturday, 8 am to 7:30 pm), Place des Ternes (Tuesday to Sunday, 8 am to 7:30 pm), or Place Lépine on the Ile de la Cité (daily 8 am to 7:30 pm, with the bird market Sunday morning).

 Drink Coffee Like a Parisian